dgoekmen/dgoekmen.github.io/_includes/05-emphasis.md

 I was born in Fall 1995 at a university hospital in Ankara.
-Later, in Fall 2017 I have graduated from university with a degree in physics.
+Later, in Fall 2017 I have graduated from university in Ankara with a degree in physics.
 A number of things happened in the period between, which I regard as my childhood, e.g.

 * I have learnt how to draw and paint